 "When the valium goes away, you can get rebound anxiety.
 When you take ketamine, it triggers reactions in your cortex that enable brain connections to regrow.
 It’s the reaction to ketamine, not the presence of ketamine in the body that constitutes its effects."

-This long-term effect is one of the reasons so many in the field consider ketamine the most important breakthrough in antidepressant treatment in decades.
+This potential for long-term effect is one of the reasons so many in the field consider ketamine therapy a breakthrough for depression treatment.

 Ketamine has also effectively been used to treat the following: